List of hotel fires in the United States: Windsor Hotel

-On March 17, 1899, in the deadliest hotel fire in New York City's history, the Windsor Hotel was destroyed, with approximately 86 being killed.
+On March 17, 1899, in the deadliest hotel fire in New York City history, the Windsor Hotel was destroyed, with approximately 86 persons killed.

 1900s

 Park Avenue Hotel

-On February 22, 1902, the Park Avenue Hotel in New York City was partially destroyed by a million-dollar fire that killed at least 14.
+On February 22, 1902, the Park Avenue Hotel in New York City was partially destroyed by a million-dollar fire that killed at least 17.

 1910s

 Hotel Adams Fire

 The Hotel Adams in Phoenix, Arizona was completely destroyed by an early morning fire which started in the hotel's basement.
 Two people were killed in the blaze.

+Dewey Hotel

+The three-story Dewey Hotel in Omaha, Nebraska was destroyed by fire in the early morning of February 28, 1913.
+An estimated 20 people were killed and many injured, though exact numbers are unknown.
+It is believed the fire may have been caused by a gas leak, leading to an explosion from the overloaded furnace.

 Arcadia Hotel

 On December 3, 1913, a fire in the Arcadia Hotel, a flophouse on Washington Street in Boston's South End, killed 28 and injured 50.
-The fire was caused by the ignition of garbage in closet above the boiler.
+The fire was caused by the ignition of garbage in a closet above the boiler.

 1930s

 Kerns Hotel

 Kerns Hotel in its early days, shown at left in background.
 The three-story Hotel Wentworth shown in the foreground survived the fire.

 On December 11, 1934, shortly before 5:30 am, a fire broke out in the Kerns Hotel in Lansing, Michigan.
 34 people died and 44 were injured, including 14 firemen.
-The 211-room four-story hotel had been constructed of brick with a wooden interior, and the fire spread rapidly, trapping many of the hotel's 215 guests inside their rooms and forcing them to escape via fire ladders or life nets.
+The 211-room four-story hotel was constructed of brick with a wooden interior, and the fire spread rapidly, trapping many of the hotel's 215 guests in their rooms and forcing them to escape via fire ladders or life nets.
 Among the dead were seven Michigan state legislators: state senator John Leidlein and state representatives T. Henry Howlett, Charles D. Parker, Vern Voorhees, John W. Goodwine, Don E. Sias, and D. Knox Hanna, who were in town for a special session of the state legislature.
-Several other state legislators were injured, but survived.
+Several other state legislators were injured but survived.
 The fire was thought to have been caused by careless smoking.
-It is regarded by the Lansing Fire Department as the worst fire disaster in Lansing's history.
+It is regarded by the Lansing Fire Department as the worst fire disaster in Lansing history.